 Step 1: Prepare a Copyright Transfer Agreement

-- Full details of the parties involved
+- Details of both parties

 - Date of transfer

-- Transfer fee or payment (if any)
+- Payment or fee (if any)

 - Signatures of both parties